michaelscutari/michaelscutari.github.io/_projects/clustering.md

 ## Vision

 The goal of this library is to simplify the preprocessing of biological sequence datasets.
-By integrating MMseqs2 with Python, users can easily cluster sequences and ensure that no clusters bleed into both the training and testing datasets.
-The functionality is designed to be intuitive, efficient, and adaptable.
+I got frustrated by having to switch between python and the command line when performing repetitive preprocessing tasks.
+While I have started by integrating mmseqs2 with python, the long-term goal of this library is to be a hub of all common biological preprocessing tasks, serving as another level of abstraction on top of existing tools.

+The feature list will continue being updated as they are added.
+Please feel free to reach out with suggested features or post an issue if you find a bug!

 ---